Comprehensive Framework for Controlling Nonlinear Multi-Species Water Quality Dynamics: Case Studies

 \subsection{Model Order Reduction Sensitivity to System Hydraulics}

 The construction of the transformation matrices $V_r$ and $L_r$ for both methods POD and BPOD is sensitive to the snapshots (i.e., $\mX_m$ and $\mP_m$) constructed offline.
 These snapshots need to be long enough and representative of the actual reaction between states, inputs, and outputs.
-That leads accordingly to being sensitive to the hydraulic settings of the system while capturing these snapshots and also while applying the desired model reduction.
+That leads to being sensitive to the hydraulic settings of the system while capturing these snapshots and also while applying the desired model reduction.
 Dynamic hydraulic states in a network reflect the consumers' patterned consumption which can be recorded for a specific network during a specific season \cite{mazzoni2022investigating}.

 After validating the reliability of the three MOR methods under zero and non-zero initial conditions, we investigate the case of dynamic hydraulic demands for a bigger network; the FFCL-1 network.
 In Fig. \ref{fig:FFCLHydro}, the evolution of chlorine and the fictitious reactant at J11, J56, J76, and J107 of the FFCL-1 network simulated by full-order model and LPOD-based reduced-order model is presented.
-Note that, instead of a crowded figure with four plots for each junction, we only present the results of LPOD to highlight the major observations.
+Note that, only LPOD is shown, which is representative of the behavior of all other approaches.
 In this scenario, an input of 0.3 mg/L for the fictitious reactant is inserted at the start of the network (i.e., at the Tank) depicting an early intrusion event.
 As demonstrated, the LPOD-based ROM is able to trace the concentrations of the chemicals at different junctions, including dead-ends and junctions that are connecting looped pipes.
 Nonetheless, an oscillatory effect is detected for the fictitious reactant concentrations in the framed zone.
 This oscillation is formulated as the fictitious reactant being completely consumed by the chlorine at these junctions or at pipes flowing into them (e.g., J76), however, the operating points around which the system is linearized force the fictitious reactant to have false concentrations.
 Therefore, this effect is illuminated by applying NLPOD and is reduced by updating the operating points more frequently.

 Lastly, the computational time recorded for each of the MOR methods implementations on the three tested networks is illustrated in Fig. \ref{fig:CompTime}.
 For all networks, the NLPOD method requires more computational time as a result of handling the nonlinearity term separately and performing the greedy sampling algorithm.
 However, the maximum increase in time is around 95 seconds compared to BPOD for the FFCL-1 network, which is considered an acceptable computational time for a network of $n_x=10356$ states.